SalomePlatform/yacs/doc/pysalome.rst

 catalog services to identify the component and its properties and then calls the requested container to load the component.

-Before this method can be used, the component must be declared in a catalog in the XML format, for which the name must be <Component>Catalog.xml.
+Before this method can be used, the component must be declared in a catalog in the XML format, for which the name must be <Module>Catalog.xml.
 In our case, it will be PYHELLOCatalog.xml.
 This catalog will be stored in the resources directory.

 Updated tree structure::